DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDropDownBox/dxDropDownBox.md

 ---
 ---
 ##### shortDescription
-The **DropDownBox** widget consists of a text field, which displays the current value, and a drop-down field, which can contain any UI element.
+The **DropDownBox** UI component consists of a text field, which displays the current value, and a drop-down field, which can contain any UI element.

 ##### lib
 dx.web.js, dx.all.js